 What is Demand Generation?

-Demand generation refers to the process by which marketers assist prospective clients to identify a problem they may have.
+Demand generation refers to the process by which marketers assist prospective clients in identifying a problem they may have.
 This process then tells the client how a particular business can help them resolve that problem.

-When you want to boost buzz around a business at the same time that you build trust in the brand, guests posts across social media platforms can be a good choice.
-You will be creating contacts with trusted sites and you will be link-building, which helps you with organic traffic.
+When you want to boost buzz around a business at the same time that you build trust in the brand, guest posts across social media platforms can be a good choice.
+You will be creating contacts with trusted sites, and you will be link-building, which helps you with organic traffic.